-If a governmental plan sponsor needs to request additional relief or simply wants IRS approval for a correction method for a non-plan document failure, they may make a submission to VC as permitted by Revenue Procedure 2013-12, Section 4.09.
+If a governmental plan sponsor needs to request additional relief or simply wants IRS approval for a correction method for a non-plan document failure, they may make a submission to VC as permitted by Revenue Procedure 2019-19, Section 4.09.
 The plan sponsor must indicate that they are aware of the self-correction rule in IRC Section 457(b)(6) and Treasury Regulation Section 1.457-9, but still wants to proceed with a written VC application.
 Plan sponsors should include this statement as part of the PDF file that is submitted to the IRS via the pay.gov website after completing the online Form 8950 application.

 We regret that we cannot answer technical questions.
 If you have account-specific questions, see EP Customer Account Services.
 Also see our complete line of Forms and Pubs regarding retirement plans.
 For other questions regarding retirement plans, visit our Frequently Asked Questions.